-Capital projects for new construction and maintenance of existing assets like roads, bridges, sidewalks, underground pipes, parks and trails are included in the 2023-2024 Recommended Budget.
+Capital projects for new construction and maintenance of existing assets like roads, bridges, sidewalks, underground pipes, parks and trails are included in the 2023-2024 Adopted Budget.
 This map shows capital projects that have a primary location that could be easily displayed, and special attention has been called out for key strategic projects of interest to community members.
-In addition to the projects called out in the legend below, the 2023-2024 Recommended Budget includes projects funded by the 2015 Community Capital Improvement Tax (CCIP).
+In addition to the projects called out in the legend below, this budget includes projects funded by the 2015 Community Capital Improvement Tax (CCIP).
 These are often spread out over Fort Collins like sidewalk, bicycle, and bus stop improvements, as well as Art in Public Places, and are not easily shown on a map.